getcellm/cellm/README.md

 We do not collect any data from your spreadsheet and we have no way of associating your prompts with you.
 You can see for yourself at [Cellm.Models/Behaviors/SentryBehavior.cs](Cellm.Models/Behaviors/SentryBehavior.cs).

-You can disable telemetry at any time by creating an `appsettings.json` file in the same folder as `Cellm-AddIn64-packed.xll` with the following contents:
+You can disable telemetry at any time by adding the following contents to your `appsettings.json` file in the same folder as `Cellm-AddIn64-packed.xll`:

 ```json
 {